 “Allow the Spirit of God to break the chains that keep us from understanding and accepting the word of God.”

 The first reading tells us how the Holy Spirit descended on Jesus’ followers and how they reacted.
 They heard a powerful wind from heaven and then “divided tongues, as of fire, appeared among them, and a tongue rested on each of them.”
 They all “began to speak in other languages, as the Spirit gave them the ability.”
-Through the Spirit they now possessed the power and the ability to share the ‘Good News’ with all the nations of the world.
+Through the Spirit they now possessed the power and the ability to share the ‘Good News’ with all nations.

 The rabbis used to say that on Sinai, on Pentecost day, when God was giving the Law, his words changed into ‘seventy tongues of fire’, to signify that this law was foreordained for all the nations of the earth (thought to be seventy).
 The ‘old Law’ was given among peals of thunder, flashes of lightning and fire…how else could Luke present ‘the new Law’, the gift of the Spirit?

-On Pentecost day we have the exact opposite of what happened at Babel (Gen. 11:1-9).
-All those who allow themselves to be transformed by the word of the Gospel and by the Spirit now speak a language that everybody can understand and that people can be united in this language of Love.
+All those who allow themselves to be transformed by the word of the Gospel and by the Spirit, now speak a language that everybody can understand and that people can be united in this one language of Love.
 When we are filled with the Spirit, something never heard of before takes place: we love with the same love as God loves.

 The events of that first Christian Pentecost took place in an exclusive context of Judaism.
 The people were from all over the world, but they were all Jews, Jews by birth or by conversion.
 This would change.
-There would be development in the apostles’ awareness of the Church.
-In fact, the whole rest of Acts is the story of how the Church grew and changed from being a Jewish sect to becoming an all-embracing community of faith.
+In fact, the rest of Acts is the story of how the Church grew and changed from being a Jewish sect to becoming an all-embracing community of faith.